P4nd4233/personal--blogg/blog-ctf.md

 ### Rooted!

-Now lets get the root and user flag (it was a hint here too, because in THM they were asking for root.txt first).
+Now lets get the root and user flag (there was a hint here too, because in THM they were asking for `root.txt` first).

 ```
 cat /root/root.txt